Factual/geo/README.md

 Given a Shapelike geometry, can polyfill a list of H3 cells at a given level of resolution.

-Given a list of H3 cells, can compact the list to remove redundant cells, or can uncompact the list to a desired resolution.
+Given a list of H3 cells, can compact the list to remove redundant cells, uncompact the list to a desired resolution, or merge contiguous cells into a JTS multipolygon.

+Can create unidirectional edges based on different configurations of cells, and can check for the 12 pentagonal cells at each resolution.

 IO functions return JTS Geometries.